pvnovarese/workbook/pvn_containercon_userns_remap_lab-2016-08-24.md

-## DIY Demo for User Namespace Remapping and Seccomp Profiles in Docker Engine 1.12
+## DIY Demo for User Namespace Remapping in Docker Engine 1.12

 Let's use a pristine machine for experimenting.
 Using docker-machine will be better than using Docker for Mac or Docker for Windows for this lab since we'll need to ssh into the virtual machine.